-The Internal Revenue Service (IRS) recently released regulations that state that the PFIC rules do not apply to PFICs held in RRSPs and RRIFs as long as the election for tax-deferred status (as noted above) has been made by the U.S. person.
+The IRS has recently released regulations that state that the PFIC rules do not apply to PFIC investments held in RRSPs and RRIFs as long as the election for tax-deferred status (as noted above) has been made by the U.S. person.